jkpjkpjkp/mae/README.md

 observation:
     a tooth is a simple surface when viewd from center-of-mass
+    HEALPix: see attached pdf (Górski 2005)

 method:
     HEALPix NESTED ordering can translate an stl surface to a 1-d array -> only have to do 1d masked autoencoding